 Teen Homework Area | The Organized Housewife

-Tips for helping your teen to hit the books and study and tackle their homework without fussing so much (or doing homework in front of the TV).
-Love the great tips they share in this article.
+Check out these tips for helping your teen to hit the books and study and tackle their homework without fussing so much (or doing homework in front of the TV).

 Homework Station Turntable | Mom on Timeout

 I love this easy homework turntable.
 You can easily organize all the items your kiddo might need while doing homework – this system keeps all within reach!

 Mementos Keeper | Organizing Junkie

 This mementos keeper is genius for keeping track of the special pictures your child draws, school work, and more.
 You can flip through it like a photo album.

 Make a new one for each school year to keep items easy to find and organized.

 There you go!
 With these back to school organization ideas, you’ll be more prepared for the new school year than ever!

 What is one thing you do that helps you stay organized for back to school?

 More From One Crazy House: